mibur1/psy111/book/statistics/9_Spline_Reg/1_Stepwise_Functions.md

 ## Fitting a stepwise function

-To fit a stepwise funtion, we first need to get cut points for our predictor variable `age`.
+To fit a stepwise function, we first need to get cut points for our predictor variable `age`.
 For example, we can decide to split our data into 4 equal parts:

 ```{code-cell} ipython3
 bins = pd.cut(df['age'], 4)